 Invocation of Beauty: The Life and Photography of Soichi Sunami

 By David Martin

 Cascadia Art Museum

 This catalog is a visual feast for those of us who care about early modern dance.
 Amidst a wide range of subjects are rarely seen, luminous photographs of historic dance figures, including Martha Graham, Doris Humphrey, Charles Weidman, Ted Shawn, Agnes de Mille, Harald Kreutzerg, and Helen Tamiris.
 It also includes lesser known, but still intriguing, figures.
-One is Michio Ito, the modern dance pioneer who returned to Japan rather than be sent to internment camps during World War II.
+One is Michio Ito, the modern dance pioneer who chose deportation to Japan rather than continue to endure an internment camp during World War II.
 Another is Edna Guy, the young black woman who served as Ruth St. Denis’ assistant but was not accepted into Denishawn because of her race.
 (She later choreographed and organized key dance concerts for black dancers.)
 Some of the photos, like the one of Graham in Lamentation, seem to float in space.